Serfiraz Hanım: Expenses and debts

-This commission ruled in their favour in April 1860, and Osman was ordered to pay the two claimants a total of 3,968,373 piasters and a monthly interest rate and commission payment of 2.5% until the total amount owing was paid.
-However, the two still dissatisfied with the ruling because nowhere in it had Serfiraz's name been recorded, after which they turned to their embassies to exercise their option.
+This commission ruled in their favour in April 1860, and Osman was ordered to pay the two claimants a total of 3,968,373 piasters and a monthly interest rate and commission payment of 2.5% until the total amount owed was paid.
+However, the two were still dissatisfied with the ruling, because nowhere in it had Serfiraz's name been recorded, after which they turned to their embassies to exercise their option.

-The French Embassy requested that the Sublime Porte recall the judges who made the initial ruling, and have them rewrite it to include Serfiraz's name, after which the court of commerce directed a prosecution against her, a judgement to which she didn't protested.
-According to the new ruling, they had to return the jewelry that they previously received from Osman, but the saga didn't ended here.
-Though this round of arbitration came to a close in 1860, but for the next ten years both claimants sought restitution and repayment of the rest of the loan from the Serfiraz and Osman.
+The French Embassy requested that the Sublime Porte recall the judges who made the initial ruling, and have them rewrite it to include Serfiraz's name, after which the court of commerce directed a prosecution against her, a judgement to which she didn't protest.
+According to the new ruling, they had to return the jewelry that they previously received from Osman, but the saga didn't end there.
+Though this round of arbitration came to a close in 1860, for the next ten years both claimants sought restitution and repayment of the rest of the loan from the Serfiraz and Osman.
 They claimed that the debt was the responsibility of the Ottoman government, and that it should thus be repaid by them.

 The Russian ambassador, commenting on Serviraz's expenses, observed that: "A single woman is bringing down the Ottoman Empire".